Guide to Year Shingle Differences

 What Are Shingles and Their Purpose?

-However, as technology advanced, the roofing industry introduced new materials like asphalt, which provided a more affordable and versatile option for homeowners.
+However, as technology advanced, the roofing industry introduced new roofing materials like asphalt, which provided a more affordable and versatile option for homeowners.

 The Role of Shingles in Home Protection